phalcon-orphanage/docs/fr/reference/tutorial-invo.rst

                     )
                 );

-                //Returning "false" we tell to the dispatcher to stop the current operation return false;
+                // Returning "false" we tell to the dispatcher to stop the current operation return false;
             }